 I actually joined Brazilian Jiu Jitsu by chance in January of 2014.
 I walked into my first gym, Paragon of Dallas, after seeing an ad on Groupon for a month long kickboxing class.
 This started by chance on the Monday after I watched my first UFC fight, UFC 168, Silva versus Weidman.
 That fight was one hell of a way to become an MMA and UFC fan.
 Throughout the prelims and the fights leading up to the Silva/Weidman fight, one of my best friends explained the sport to me, and more specifically shared his passion for jiu jitsu.
 I already knew it was something I wanted to learn more about.
 Before and during my kickboxing class I saw the ongoing Brazilian Jiu Jitsu class, and I knew I had to try it.

 The next day, I tried jiu jitsu for the first time.
 They actually didn’t have a gi that fit me, so I used a way too large gi top and sweat pants I had worn to the gym to my first class.
 As ridiculous as I felt I was still excited to try it.
-I learned my first sweep (one I still use to this day), and from that moment on I was completely hooked; I never went to another kickboxing class.
+I learned my first sweep (one I still use to this day), and from that moment on I was completely hooked; there wasn’t another kickboxing class in my future.
 I then started going to jiu jitsu classes every evening, and for a while multiple times a day.
-I would drive over on my lunch from work, get 5 rolls in, and then head back to work.
+During my lunch break I would drive over to the gym, get 5 rolls in, and then head back to work.
 I had the BJJ bug, and could not possibly get enough of jiu jitsu.

 Then came a few injuries.
 I have torn my rotator cuff, my MCL, a few concussions and more minor injures but it hasn’t deterred me, just made me want it that much more.
 I now am unbelievably careful of who I roll with, and how I train.
 You will never catch me getting on the mats without warming up and stretching.